michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 <img src="https://raw.githubusercontent.com/wiki/trinityrnaseq/trinityrnaseq/images/TrinityCompositeLogo.png">

 The original study that generated this data generated an assembly by aligning to the Arabidopsis genome as a reference.
 If a high quality referene genome is available, it is advantageous to utilize the reference when creating an assembly.
-Today, we will be assembling an assembly de novo without a reference.
+Today, though, we will be assembling an assembly de novo without a reference.

-* *(BONUS) Q5.
-It is advantageous to use a reference genome to generate a transcriptome assembly, but what can a de novo assembly reveal that a reference assembly cannot?*
+* Q4. *It is advantageous to use a reference genome to generate a transcriptome assembly, but what can a de novo assembly reveal that a reference assembly cannot?*

 <br>

 ### Assembly Preparation

-#### Assessing Sequencing Data
+#### Assessing Raw Data w/ FASTQC

-FASTQC
+It is always a good idea to assess the data you have received from the sequencer.
+While your assembly is running, you can use [FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) software to quality check your reads.
+It runs fairly quickly and outputs graphics that can be immediately be interpreted for things like adapter contamination.
+Based on the results, you can run software to filter your assembly if needed.
+You can find instructions to run FASTQC on Sapelo [here](https://wiki.gacrc.uga.edu/wiki/FastQC-Sapelo).
+A default script could be as follows:

 ```
 #!/bin/bash